thomas-xin/Miza/README.md

 [Read our Wiki!](https://github.com/thomas-xin/Miza/wiki) • [Join our Discord Support Server!](https://discord.gg/cbKQKAr) • [Check out our Website!](http://mizabot.xyz)

-*The domain redirects to a webserver which includes: a command tester within the comforts of your browser, documentation on the API, a free file host, and more!*
+*The domain redirects to a webserver which includes: a command tester within the comforts of your browser, a free file host, and more!*

+<a id="API"></a>
+## API

+Miza has a public API that has now been moved to [RapidAPI](https://rapidapi.com/thomas-xin/api/miza).
+Currently not all endpoints and possible features in the API are accessible from there, but it will be updated over time.

 <a id="Credits"></a>